andreweacott/tado-prometheus-exporter/CONTRIBUTING.md

 New to this project?
 Start with the **[ONBOARDING.md](ONBOARDING.md)** guide!
 It covers:
 - Project architecture and design patterns
 - How the codebase is organized
-- Key concepts (OAuth2, circuit breaker, graceful degradation)
+- Key concepts (OAuth2, graceful degradation, metric validation)
 - Common development tasks (adding metrics, running tests, debugging)
 - Troubleshooting guide